christophetd/log4shell-vulnerable-app/README.md

 It uses Log4j 2.14.1 (through `spring-boot-starter-log4j2` 2.6.1) and the JDK 1.8.0_181.

+Now in a fully self-contained docker lab environment (thanks to @darylrobbins).

 ![](./screenshot.png)

 ## Running the application

-Run a complete security lab environment for log4shell:
+Run a complete Docker security lab environment for log4shell:

 ```bash
 docker-compose up